 - A very rare blood clotting condition after receiving the AstraZeneca vaccine, called thrombosis with thrombocytopenia syndrome (TTS)

-How do we know what vaccine is right for us to get?
+How do I know what vaccine is right for us to get?

-There are currently three vaccines available in Australia and they are the Vaxzevria (formally known as AstraZeneca), Pfizer and Moderna vaccines.
+There are currently four vaccines available in Australia and they are the Vaxzevria (formally known as AstraZeneca), Pfizer, Moderna and Novavax vaccines.